 You’ll establish a weight bearing thigh, align your pelvis and ribcage, stabilize your torso, and sort out your asymmetries.

 Your rising trot will become a work of art.
 A very good rising trot will teach you to carry your own weight, control the opening and closing of your hip and knee angles, balance right on the horse’s center of gravity, align your upper body.
-It influences the horse front to back and left to right and draws the horses back up.
+A skillful rising trot connects the horse back to front, as well as right to left and brings his back up.
+It’s an important baseline.

 These skills carry right through to sitting trot, canter, collection, and bend.
-With these skills, movements are easy and natural.
-Learning to influence your horse is the challenge, and once you have these skills, movements such as “bend here” and “go there” ( otherwise known as shoulder in, haunches in, half pass, and pirouette ) will be at your fingertips.
+From here, movements are easy and natural.
+Learning to influence your horse is the challenge, but once you achieve influence, movements such as shoulder in, haunches in, half pass, and pirouette become possible, easy, and fun.

 You’ll learn how to draw boundaries for your horse, and how your horse should hold his shape within those boundaries.
 I can help you sort through and discover where, how, and when.